viktor-mazepa/git-hooks/README.md

 # How to install gitleaks pre-commit hook

 ## Linux
-Navigate to root folder of your repository in terminal
+Use terminal to navigate into the root folder of your repository

 Execute command
 ```bash